Here we will write about the roads in Upper Svanetia and Mestia’s Ethnographic Museum – a must see!

 Anyway, the thing I really wanted to see in Mestia was its Ethnographic Museum I had heard a lot about.
 It is there that the ancient Bibles and Icons of Svanetia are exhibited for public display– unfortunately, all the churches we tried to visit were closed so the museum was the only chance left… What concerns the museum artefacts – surely, they were priceless: Just think of it – in the 9th or 12th century a mountain community cut off from the rest of the world produces masterpieces: icons, books out of the skins of 300 oxen.
 Apart from ‘religious’ expositions, the museum also had rooms dedicated to utensils, cloth and jewellery.
 It was visible that they had recently invested some effort into the museum: subtitles were in Georgian and English (not Russian!), the staff was young and friendly (no babushkas knitting their socks in the corner like it used to be in the Soviet museums) and the museum offered a platform for temporary art exhibitions.

 But still, I had the impression they missed the mark.
 The message I got from the artefacts under the spotlights was that the ancestors of the Svans were the greatest artists, craftsmen and most earnest believers in their ancient Gods.
-But this is exactly the kind of message an ethnographic museum with knitting babushkas would have and I mean not just in post-Soviet countries but everywhere in the word.
+But this is exactly the kind of message an ‘old’ ethnographic museum would have and I mean not just in post-Soviet countries.
 Hardly any new topics or inconvenient questions, no other perspective.
 I am new to Svanetia and I don’t know what this other perspective might be, but I definitely know what kind of narrative I don’t want to encounter in museums – about the greatness of the ancestors.

 We drove further west and turned from the main road to the village of Mazeri where we found what we were looking for.
 A perfect place for a campsite was behind the village, by the roaring river, hidden from the main road by a bunch of trees.
 In the evening, a few horses popped into our campground again and kept us a company.